-There are three high-level categories of fire false alarms:
+There are three high-level categories of false alarms.

-Due to apparatus calls are where a fire alarm or fire-fighting equipment operate (including accidental initiation by persons) in error we refer to these as (AFAs).

-Good intent calls are made in good faith in the belief that the FRS really would be attending a fire.

-Malicious false alarms are made with the intention of getting the FRS to attend a non-existent incident.
+Due to apparatus calls are where a fire alarm or firefighting equipment operated in error (including accidentally by someone).
+Good intent calls are made in good faith in the belief that we really would be attending a fire.
+Malicious false alarms are made with the intention of getting us to attend a non-existent incident.

-Number of fire-false alarms attended, by category
+Number of false alarms attended, by category